usdaud/algotradinglib.github.io/en/pedia/m/market_efficiency.md

 ### Market Microstructure and Impact on Efficiency

-Other aspects, like [market microstructure](../m/market_microstructure.md), delve into how bid-ask spreads, order types, and trading volumes impact market efficiency.
+Other aspects, like [market microstructure](../m/market_microstructure.md), delve into how bid-ask spreads, [order types](../o/order_types_in_trading.md), and trading volumes impact market efficiency.
 These micro-level details provide algorithmic traders with nuanced insights into the workings of financial markets, potentially offering routes to exploit inefficiencies.

 ### Machine Learning Algorithms

 With advancements in machine learning, algorithmic traders have started employing sophisticated machine learning techniques to glean insights from vast datasets.
-This involves using natural language processing to analyze sentiment, applying neural networks for [pattern recognition](../p/pattern_recognition.md), and other methods to predict asset price movements more accurately.
+This involves using [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) to analyze sentiment, applying [neural networks](../n/neural_networks_in_trading.md) for [pattern recognition](../p/pattern_recognition.md), and other methods to predict asset price movements more accurately.

 ## Criticisms and Alternatives

 ### Behavioral Finance

-[Behavioral finance](../b/behavioral_finance.md) provides a counter-argument to EMH by showing that cognitive biases, herd behavior, and overreactions can lead to predictable [market anomalies](../m/market_anomalies.md).
+[Behavioral finance](../b/behavioral_finance.md) provides a counter-argument to EMH by showing that [cognitive biases](../c/cognitive_biases_in_trading.md), [herd behavior](../h/herd_behavior_in_trading.md), and overreactions can lead to predictable [market anomalies](../m/market_anomalies.md).
 Robert Shiller and Daniel Kahneman have contributed significantly to this field, proposing that human psychology plays a crucial role in financial markets.

 ### Adaptive Market Hypothesis (AMH)